Objections & refusals

 Best suited to

-If IP Australia has raised concerns about your trademark application, you need a clear plan of action — not more confusion.
-Whether you have received an adverse report on an Australian application or a provisional refusal on an international registration, Signify IP can guide you through the process with advice tailored to your business.
+Whether you have received an adverse report from IP Australia, a compliance report from IPONZ, or a provisional refusal from WIPO on an international application, Signify IP can guide you through the process with advice tailored to your business.

 You have received an adverse report from IP Australia and are not sure what the objections mean or how to respond